Hire Space

 I think this needs to be built into the brief from the start and as part of an integrated approach.
 There shouldn’t be anything called a ‘one-off event’.
 We need to call them campaigns, activations, programmes, etc. No other marketing medium is reliant on one day!
 It's also important to leverage your event content as much as possible to extend its shelf life.

-What else contributes to a successful marketing mix in 2023?
+What else contributes to a successful marketing mix?

 I think targeted briefs are increasingly important.
 The rise in personalisation means that brands can choose their customers and not vice versa.
 I’m fully behind a more modern approach where brands profile the audience they have the most affinity with, not just from a product perspective, but from a values perspective.
 Nike did this excellently with their work around the Colin Kapernick stance.